mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 > He lets out a single continuous road.

 But it’s very difficult to explain that situation, *oneness*.
 Oneness of you and the universe [...] going from moment to moment is something difficult to express.
-But, he says, “He lets out a single continuous road.”
-It’s very difficult, but let me say something – so that is this koan [or] case.
+But, he says, “He lets out a single continuous road”: it’s very difficult, but let me say something.
+So that is this koan [or] case.

 #### 43:03